ozzik/dough.js/README.md

 Parameters:

-* `selector` - String of a CSS selector, DOM element(s) object or an array of DOM element objects.
+* `selector` - (string) CSS selector, (object) DOM element(s) or an array of DOM element objects.

 Matches elements in the DOM with the given selector string or wraps the a given DOM element object in a Dough object.
-Either returns a Dough object.
+Either way, returns a Dough object.

 ```javascript
 $("a"); // CSS selector

 element.addEventListener("click", function(this) {
   var me = $(this); // Dom element